 The shoebill is a large, elusive, stalk-like bird with an almost prehistoric appearance, due to its oversized shoe-shaped beak.
-They are sometimes referred to as ‘Whalehead‘, for obvious reasons.
+They are sometimes referred to as ‘whalehead‘.

-Shoebill inhabit East Africa, in freshwater swamps and marshes of Uganda, Sudan, eastern Democratic Republic of the Congo, Zambia, Kenya, Ethiopia, Botswana and Tanzania.
-It’s distribution is often close to the presence of papyrus vegetation, and lungfish.
+Shoebills are found in East Africa’s freshwater swamps and marshes, including Uganda, Sudan, the eastern Democratic Republic of the Congo, Zambia, Kenya, Ethiopia, Botswana, and Tanzania.
+Its distribution is frequently associated with the presence of papyrus vegetation and lungfish.

 Shoebill Facts Overview

 |Habitat:||Swamps & marshlands|